 The active dummy method employs a Wheatstone bridge arrangement with two or four strain gauges.
 In a two-gauge system (half-bridge configuration ), one active strain gauge and one dummy gauge are connected in adjacent arms of the Wheatstone bridge.

 The active and dummy strain gauges are made of the same material.
 The active strain gauge bonded to the object measures the strain, whereas the dummy strain gauge is unbonded.
 Both are kept under the same temperature conditions.
 This makes the thermally-induced strain in active and dummy strain gauges equal.
 As both the strain gauges undergo identical thermal changes, the ratio of resistances and output voltages remain unaffected.
 The adjacent placement of the active and dummy gauges helps to compensate for the thermally-induced strain under the balanced bridge conditions.

 In a four-gauge system or full-bridge configuration, three dummy gauges are present along with an active strain gauge, and thus the thermal effects are compensated.
-The figure above shows the two-gauge and four-gauge system of temperature compensation, where ΔR is the change in resistance due to temperature.

 Self-Temperature Compensating Method

 In a self-temperature compensated gauge, the linear expansion of the measuring object due to temperature variations is compensated by adjusting the temperature coefficient of resistance of the sensing element.
 With the advent of self-compensated strain gauges, the requirements of identical dummy strain gauges is considerably reduced.
 The thermally-induced strain in strain gauges obeys the following equation:

 where α is the temperature coefficient of resistance of the sensing element. mand sare the coefficients of linear expansion of the measuring object and sensing element, respectively.
 From the equation above, it is clear that by controlling the value of , the thermally-generated strain can be reduced to zero: